How we can help young people into work

 We'll help you gain the skills and confidence you need to prepare for employment, training, education and/or volunteering.

-This support is particularly suitable if you are experiencing two or more barriers.
-For example:
+This support is particularly suitable if you are experiencing barriers such as:

 • no or limited work experience